-Originally set up with an Audient console and a Pro Tools HD rig, Kore celebrated its 10 year anniversary in 2014 with the installation of a new 32-channel API 1608 mixing console in Studio A. Outboard equipment includes studio standards like Neve, Universal Audio and Chandler.
+Originally set up with an Audient console and a Pro Tools HD rig, Kore celebrated its 10-year anniversary in 2014 with the installation of a new 32-channel API 1608 mixing console in Studio A. Outboard equipment includes studio standards like Neve, Universal Audio and Chandler.

 The live room is 4 metres high with a floor space of 42 square metres, suiting ensembles from full bands through to small orchestras and a Chappell upright piano is available for use.
 The large live space is complemented by two isolation booths.
 Additionally, the control room gives a direct line of sight into the performance space.
-There is natural daylight, silent a/c system and its ground floor location provides easy access for load-in/load-out.
+There is natural daylight, a silent a/c system and its ground floor location provide easy access for load-in/load-out.

 Studio B has a 1978 Tweed Audio console at its centre and runs a Pro Tools HD Native system with UAD Apollo 16 + Digi 192 Interfaces with Pro AC 100 Monitors.